0xDBFB7/ceramic/documents/ceramic.md

 ### Preamble on motivation

-As an integral part of a future product, the marginal cost of these parts was a key concern.
-The design hinges on the ability to rapidly produce complex alumina geometries for mere cents.

-Aluminum oxide is readily available and very inexpensive - the supplier I used charged ~$10/kg.
+A few months ago, it became apparent that a certain future product would require several thousand high-voltage insulators.
+These insulators would need to withstand ~1500c continuously while remaining safe in high vacuum, and be rapidly produced in-house with arbitrary geometries.

+Additionally, the economics of the product dictate a per-part cost of under $0.03.

-#### Glass
+#### Machinable ceramics

-[reliable seal matching percentage] Kovar has a coefficient of expansion.
-Based off these data, some anecdotes I've heard on the difficulty of obtaining a reliably airtight glass-to-metal seal, and how electrochemically active glass is at high voltages, I figured
+Macor

-#### Machinable/castable ceramics
+#### Castable ceramics

 [^macor]: Rescor, Macor 780 et al [External](http://www.cotronics.com/vo/cotr/pdf/onepg700.pdf)

-Machinable ceramics like

-### Mold and green binder

-Unfortunately, paraffin melts at nearly the same temperature as the gelatine.
-This means that the gel must be almost completely dry (shrinking considerably) in the process.

-Some problems with paraffin molds:

-When casting fine details, it’s common for bubbles to form at the bottom.
-One way to fix this is to leave the heat on for a while, ensuring that the paraffin has time to flow into every nook and cranny.
-This, however, melts the hot glue sticking the mold together.

-I guess I could just add a long sprue and reservoir to the mold to compensate for shrinkage.

-Caulk/urethane molds

-Caulking can be made to solidify quickly by way of glycerin.
+Cotronics carries a lineup of castable and machinable ceramics, some of which fulfill the temperature .
+None fulfill the cost or vertical integration requirements.

+#### Porcelain

+Porcelain is an introductory ceramic, with a low firing temperature of ~1200-1400c.
+This is readily available for

+The temperature resistance of

-## The mold and green body
+## The green binder

-Like most powder sintering processes, you want to start with a green body.
-Much like trying to bake a cake with nothing but flour, you can’t just put a bunch of alumina powder into a mold and fire it; there won’t be the intimate contact between the particles that’s required for cohesion, and even the slightest internal stress will cause it to crumble.
+As with most powder sintering processes, the process starts by creating a green body.
+Much like trying to bake a cake with nothing but flour, one can’t generally pour alumina into a mold and fire it; cohesion requires intimate contact between grains, and even the slightest of internal stresses will cause it to crumble.
+A binder is required that will maintain structural integrity

+Note that this is not true of FAST/SPS.

 #### Pressing

 [^pressing]: @ nptelpressing - https://nptel.ac.in/courses/112107085/module3/lecture5/lecture5.pdf

-Pressing alumina is a common technique.
-You can either make a slurry (wet pressing), or just compact dry powder.
+Pressing the powder sidesteps these cohesion issues, making a green of reasonable strength without any binder.
+You can either make an aqueous slurry (wet pressing), or just compact dry powder.

 Many sub-techniques are available: wet, dry, hot, etc.

 Unfortunately, a CNC mill capable of cutting hard dies to reasonable tolerances and finish quality was not available.
+In addition, the pace of iterative testing is limited by how quickly new dies can be made.

-A few attempts were made at pressing with 12L14 dies, the hardest material workable in this lab; the parts created were acceptable, but granular jamming
+A few attempts were made at pressing with 12L14 dies, the hardest material workable with the equipment available; the parts created were acceptable, but granular jamming and die deformation rapidly destroyed the mold.

-#### Porcelain
+#### Slip-casting

 Perhaps the simplest process to create ceramic green bodies, [slipcasting](https://en.wikipedia.org/wiki/Slipcasting) entails pouring a fluid solution of porcelain into a hygroscopic plaster mold.